 It starts with a short flash-forward in which we see our 11-year-old fiery-haired protagonist, Yuga Oudou, piloting a dueling mecha with crowds of people riding its legs to cheer him on.
 We see the mecha sprint through the cityscape and run towards a spire wherein the mystery antagonist awaits.
 The narrator tells us that this is the story of how Yuga will bring freedom to this world.
 Only, before Yuga can confront the villain, Yuga wakes up and realizes it was just a dream.

-The New Opening is like a Fast-Paced Casino
+The new opening is like a casino

 Then we cue the opening sequence, with colorful, slice-of-life sequences that mix with it’s new casino-vibe song.
-By the way, they named the song for SEVENS “Nanananananana”.
+By the way, they named the theme for SEVENS “Nanananananana”.
 The joke is it’s “na” seven times and because the Japanese word for seven is “nana”.
 This is, of course, the first of many times the number seven shows up.